oVirt/ovirt-engine-kerbldap-migration/README.md

   --domain DOMAIN       domain name to convert --cacert FILE         certificate chain to use for ssl, or "NONE" if you do
                         not want SSL
-  --authn-name NAME     authn extension name, default profile name with -authn
+  --profile NAME        new profile name, default domain name with -new suffix --authn-name NAME     authn extension name, default profile name with -authn
                         suffix
   --authz-name NAME     authz extension name, default profile name with -authz
-                        suffix
-  --profile NAME        new profile name, default old profile name with -new
                         suffix
   --bind-user DN        use this user to bind, instead of performing
                         autodetection